Mahesh7315/Retail-Customer-Segmentation/README.md

 To replicate the project on my resume , which involves segmenting customers into 4 distinct groups to enable data-driven marketing, improve targeting by ~20%, and boost retention by ~15%.

 ## Methodology
-The project uses the RFM (Recency, Frequency, Monetary) model to quantify customer behavior.
-It then applies K-Means Clustering (an unsupervised machine learning algorithm) to partition customers into k=4 distinct, actionable segment
+The project uses the **RFM (Recency, Frequency, Monetary)** model to quantify customer behavior.
+It then applies **K-Means Clustering** (an unsupervised machine learning algorithm) to partition customers into **k=4** distinct, actionable segment

 ## Project Structure
 - data/: Contains raw and processed data.

--- data/raw/: The 'Online Retail II UCI' dataset.
+ - data/raw/: The 'Online Retail II UCI' dataset.

--- data/processed/: The cleaned, processed RFM data.
+ - data/processed/: The cleaned, processed RFM data.

 - notebooks/: Contains the main analysis notebook.